Atole de Fresas (strawberry atole)

 - Place the cooked strawberries with all the liquid in a blender and blend until you will have a smooth mixture.
 Set aside.

-- In a pot, pour the milk and add the cinnamon stick.
+- In a pot, pour the milk, add the cinnamon stick and baking soda.

 - Heat while stirring constantly, but do not allow to boil.